obi1kenobi/trustfall/demo-hackernews/README.md

 ## Components

 The project consists of the following components:
-- `vertex.rs` defines the `Token` enum which `trustfall` uses to represent vertices in the query graph.
+- `vertex.rs` defines the `Vertex` enum which `trustfall` uses to represent vertices in the query graph.
 - `adapter.rs` defines the `HackerNewsAdapter` struct, which implements the `trustfall_core::interpreter::Adapter` trait and connects the query engine to the HackerNews API.
-    - The `resolve_starting_vertices` method is what produces the initial iterator of `Token` vertices corresponding to the root edge at which querying starts (e.g. `FrontPage`).
+    - The `resolve_starting_vertices` method is what produces the initial iterator of `Vertex` vertices corresponding to the root edge at which querying starts (e.g. `FrontPage`).
-    - The `resolve_property` method is used to get property values for each `Token` in an iterator.
+    - The `resolve_property` method is used to get property values for each `Vertex` in an iterator.
-    - The `resolve_neighbors` method is used to get the neighboring vertices (`Token`s) across a particular edge, for each `Token` in an iterator.
+    - The `resolve_neighbors` method is used to get the neighboring vertices (`Vertex`s) across a particular edge, for each `Vertex` in an iterator.
-    - The `resolve_coercion` method is kind of like the Python `isinstance()` function: for each `Token` in an iterable, it checks whether that `Token`'s type can be narrowed to a more derived type than it previously represented.
-For example, if the `Token` originally represented `interface Animal`, `resolve_coercion` may be used to check whether the `Token` is actually of `type Dog implements Animal`.
+    - The `resolve_coercion` method is kind of like the Python `isinstance()` function: for each `Vertex` in an iterable, it checks whether that `Vertex`'s type can be narrowed to a more derived type than it previously represented.
+For example, if the `Vertex` originally represented `interface Animal`, `resolve_coercion` may be used to check whether the `Vertex` is actually of `type Dog implements Animal`.
 - `main.rs` is a simple CLI app that can execute query files in `ron` format.